Robert S. Kapito: Career

 In 2012, he received the Gustave L. Levy Award from the United Jewish Appeal Federation of New York for his donations.

+In 2022, he warned about product shortages and said that "a very entitled generation that has never had to sacrifice" was experiencing inflation for the first time.
+The comment received backlash from news opinion pieces, which pointed out his large salary and net worth.

-Kapito is scheduled to speak at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, legitimizes the Hong Kong government's whitewashing of the erosion of freedoms in the city.
-Several members of Congress also warned that US financial executives should not attend the Summit, saying "Their presence only serves to legitimise the swift dismantling of Hong Kong's autonomy, free press and the rule of law by Hong Kong authorities acting along with the Chinese Communist Party."
+Kapito was one of 200 global financial executives who attended the 2022 Global Financial Leaders' Investment Summit in Hong Kong.
+Two members of the U.S. Congress said the executives should reconsider their attendance, stating "Their presence only serves to legitimise the swift dismantling of Hong Kong's autonomy, free press and the rule of law by Hong Kong authorities acting along with the Chinese Communist Party."